-What are good fulfillment CPO results?
+What are good fulfillment cost per order results?
 Unfortunately, industry surveys often fail to give accurate and usable results because they average together dissimilar businesses.

-If you are going to compare your results to other similar businesses, it will require considerably more data than we illustrated above to ensure you understand participating businesses and are making a valid comparison.
+If you are going to compare your results to other businesses, it will require considerably more data than we illustrated.

 - Did you define cost per order the same way, with the same data elements?

 - How does the order profile differ between businesses?
 For example, consumer ecommerce businesses average less than three lines per order.
 Business to business will often average far higher.
 What is the number of lines and units per order average?
 If you are a consumer apparel ecommerce business, your returns may be 20%.
 A home décor business may be 8%.
-Those operating costs affect CPO.
+Those operating costs affect fulfillment cost per order.